hpssjellis/neuro-ml/README.md

 - network routing
 - software architecture

+The Stage 0 sandbox is deliberately built around this same predictability/frequency framing — rather than an on/off "reward" model — so students internalize the correct mental model before ever touching a CL1 or MaxOne protocol.
 The CL1 extends the educational implementation of the DishBrain paradigm, while the MaxOne provides the spatial resolution necessary for detailed electrophysiological analysis.
-Because the underlying stimulation physics (charge-balanced biphasic pulses, safe voltage/frequency envelopes) has already been characterized and productized across both platforms, students are not exploring untested tissue-safety parameters — they are exploring *task, schedule, and geometry design* on top of validated hardware.
+Because the underlying stimulation physics (charge-balanced biphasic pulses, safe voltage/frequency envelopes) has already been characterized and productized across both platforms, students are not exploring untested tissue-safety parameters — they are exploring *task, schedule, and geometry design* on top of validated hardware, starting in simulation and only later moving to tissue.

 ## Dual-Platform Experimental Architecture

 ### Stage 1: Algorithm Development (CL1)

-Students implement programmable closed-loop experiments using the CL1.
+Students implement programmable closed-loop experiments using the CL1, typically starting from a protocol already prototyped and saved from the Stage 0 sandbox.

 Example experiments: